The Camp Jenny Story

 Jenny's death stunned hundreds of people throughout the Southeast.
 Nearly 60 friends from Camp Coleman traveled to pay their final respects to Jenny.
 After the funeral, Jenny's friends and family decided to honor her memory.
 Camp Jenny was founded in the spring of 1988 in memory of Jenny Rosenthal.
 The purpose of this program would be to provide a weekend at Camp Coleman for underprivileged children who have never had the chance to go to summer camp.

 Camp Jenny, held at URJ Camp Coleman every Memorial Day weekend gives children the opportunity to receive the love of big "brothers and sisters," three nutritious meals a day, and encouragement for the future.
 They also enjoy activities such as hiking in the mountains, swimming, canoeing in the lake, arts and crafts, and a variety of sports and team building activities.
 Unfortunately, these are rare luxuries for most of them.
 Camp Jenny strives to provide children an opportunity to set goals in life and give the hope for a bright future.
 Most importantly, Camp Jenny has allowed these kids to be kids in a beautiful and safe place.

-Camp Jenny had 150 campers participating in 2013.
+Camp Jenny had over 100 campers participating in 2023.
 We currently partner with F.L.
 Stanton Elementary School in Atlanta, GA.
 The mission of the school is "to prepare all students to become responsible and productive members of our community and society.
 We believe that producing students who are disciplined, productive, competent, informed, and talented must be a cooperative effort between the home, school, and community."

 Jenny Rosenthal's flame may have been extinguished years ago, but her smile and her spirit illuminate the lives of everyone associated with Camp Jenny.
 It is a shine that can't be taken away.